Types of Laparoscopic Hysterectomy

 In this procedure, the uterus, ovaries, and fallopian tubes are removed.
 The organs may be removed through the vagina or in pieces through small incisions in the abdomen.

-With this procedure, the top portion of the uterus is removed but the cervix is left in place.
+With this procedure, the top portion of the uterus is removed.
+The cervix is left in place and may be closed at top.
+This procedure may be done if the cervix is healthy.
 The uterus is removed in pieces through small incisions in the abdomen.
-This procedure may be done only if the cervix is healthy and you have never had a moderately or severely abnormal Pap smear.
+The ovaries and tubes may be removed during this type of hysterectomy if desired.

 Author: StayWell Custom Communications